waynemwashuma/spartial-structures/README.md

-# octree demo
+# quadree demo
- this is an octree demo on 2d canvas
+ this is a quadtree demo on 2d canvas